-There are two types Email Piping (CGI) and POP/IMAP Email Fetch.
+There are three types OFF or API webhook, Email Piping (CGI) and POP/IMAP Email Fetch.
 The default is Email Piping (CGI).
 This is the method to use to retrieve bounced emails.

 We recommend that you use the POP/IMAP email fetch method because it is automated and doesn’t require extensive setup like the email piping method.

 All the POP/IMAP settings are provided inside your hosting panel or by your hosting provider.
 Make sure the host, type, port, protocol, etc. are correct.

 This option specifies how often how often the should mailbox be checked for bounced emails.
 This option will only be visible if ‘POP/IMAP Email Fetch’ is selected.

 Choose the driver/type that your mailbox supports.
 IMAP is recommended.

 This is the host name that is used to check the email.
 The POP/incoming email host name is set to localhost by default.
 This option will only be visible if ‘POP/IMAP Email Fetch’ is selected.

 This the email account that the bounced emails will be sent to.
 You will need to change this to the appropriate email address that you use.
 This option will only be visible if ‘POP/IMAP Email Fetch’ is selected.